What are floaters?

 Most of the time floaters are harmless.
 Sometimes they may be annoying, but treatment is not advised.

-Occasionally a sudden increase in floaters – either one or more large ones or a shower of tiny ones – may be a sign of a more serious eye disease such as retinal detachment – see ‘retinal detachment’ page.
-If that occurs you should consult your optometrist.
+Occasionally a sudden increase in floaters – either one or more large ones or a shower of tiny ones – may be a sign of a more serious eye disease such as retinal detachment.
+This is when your retina pulls away from the back of your eye, and it may lead to a sudden increase in floaters and possibly a blank spot or shadow in your vision which does not go away.
+This needs immediate attention.